zilverline/sequent/docs/docs/concepts/aggregate-repository.md

 The second parameter, the type of AggregateRoot, is optional.
 If given it will fail if the type of the loaded AggregateRoot differs.

-The third parameter, the load_until time, is also optional.
+The third parameter, the load_until parameter, is also optional and only available for the load_aggregate_for_snapshotting method.
 If given it will load the AggregateRoot up until that moment in time.

 ## Check if AggregateRoots exists